 In addition to the required Core Courses (see Academic Requirements), scholars participate in a field-based course or experience.
 Click on the pins on the map to see where some Sustainability Scholars have traveled for their field-based experience.
 Experiences include U-M programs, other approved organizations, and unique independent study projects.
 All Sustainability Scholars have the opportunity to explore their own personal interests in sustainability locally and globally.

 Participants receive up to $3,500 for their field-based experience course or independent study (administered as a financial credit in the student's account).
-This scholarship can be applied to course fees or related direct expenses (e.g. travel, food, and lodging) for one or more of the approved courses.
-Or, Scholars may contact the Graham Institute: firstname.lastname@example.org to confirm that their proposed course fulfills this requirement through an alternative off-site, field-based experience.
+Funds may be applied to course fees or related direct expenses (e.g., travel, food, and lodging) for one or more of the approved courses.
+Or, Scholars may contact the Graham Institute education program leaders (email: firstname.lastname@example.org) to confirm that their proposed course fulfills this requirement through an alternative off-site, field-based experience.

 Field-based Course Support